jayesh2111/HR-Data-Analysis/README.md

 ## 📊 Project Overview

 This HR analytics project provides deep insights into workforce attrition, employee demographics, job satisfaction, and department-level analysis.
-The interactive dashboard is built to support data-driven HR decisions, enabling organizations to improve retention, workforce planning, and employee engagement.
+The interactive Tableau dashboard is built to support data-driven HR decisions, enabling organizations to improve retention, workforce planning, and employee engagement.

 ---